senchalabs/connect/docs/api.md

 ## Description

-`Connect` is a duel purpose library, aiding in both rapid development, and deployment of node servers.
+Connect is a duel purpose library, aiding in both rapid development, and deployment of node servers.
 Connect "middleware" can be stacked to create a robust application within minutes.
 The _connect_ executable supports launching of both regular `net.Server`, and `connect.Server` instances.

-_connect_ supplies _init.d_ friendly _start_, _stop_, and _restart_ commands, and accept a direct path to the module meant to be run, otherwise defaults to trying both _app.js_ and _server.js_ in the current working directory.
+The connect executable supplies _init.d_ friendly _start_, _stop_, and _restart_ commands, and accept a direct path to the module meant to be run, otherwise defaults to trying both _app.js_ and _server.js_ in the current working directory.

 ## Executable Options